 Zargar M, McFarlane T, Chan KKW, Wong WWL.
 Cost-Effectiveness of Nivolumab in Recurrent Metastatic Head and Neck Squamous Cell Carcinoma.
 The Oncologist 2017; 23(2):225-233. doi: 10.1634/theoncologist.2017-0277.

 Professional Associations and Service

-Dr. McFarlane is currently Science Teaching Fellow at the school of Pharmacy.
-He sits on the Assessment and Petitions Committees at the school and the Advisory Committee on Research Space.
+Prof. McFarlane sits on the Assessment and Petitions Committees at the school and the Advisory Committee on Research Space.
 He is also a member of the Canadian Association of Pharmacy in Oncology (CAPhO) Education Committee and the CAPhO Undergraduate Education Subcommittee.
 In addition to these roles, he is the Chair of the CAPhO Research Committee and a member of the CAPhO Board of Directors, and is a member of the Cancer Care Ontario Genitourinary Cancers Site Group Formulary Advisory Committee.

 The following news stories have featured Dr. McFarlane's research: